 It’s a great coup for Morningside Arena, the home to our BBL side, Leicester Riders, with the venue having also successfully hosted wheelchair rugby, boxing, music, comedy and entertainment shows, with more big plans on the horizon!

 Morningside Arena Manager, Dave Clayton, added, “Darts is a sport that anybody can get involved with and to be able to bring this to a sports-loving Leicester audience for the first time will be a ground-breaking and historic occasion.

 “We are proud to be welcoming the Paddy Power Champions League of Darts and look forward to welcoming the top eight players, whoever they may be, come October.”

 Paddy Power’s innovative sponsorship of the event will include the offer of a huge £100,000 prize to be split amongst the crowd who attend the session if a nine-dart finish was achieved.

 A Spokesman for Paddy Power said: “We’re excited to bring the Champions League of Darts to Leicester, a city famous for one of the most incredible sporting achievements in recent memory.

 “This year we’re hoping to make history ourselves by offering ticketholders a share of £100,000 in our nine-darter prize pot, believed to be the BIGGEST CROWD PRIZE IN WORLD SPORT!

 “Alongside top-class sporting action, we’ll be bringing never-seen-before experiences to darts fans in the Midlands.”

-Tickets for the 2019 Paddy Power Champions League of Darts will go on sale in the near future.
-To make sure you’re the first to find out more just visit www.pdc.tv/ChampionsLeaguePreSale.
+Tickets for the 2019 Paddy Power Champions League of Darts are on sale now.